Front Polisario Khat al-Shahid: Mahjoub Salek

-In 2006, at an interview with the Moroccan weekly TelQuel, the supposed Khat al-Shahid leader, Mahjoub Salek, declared that negotiations were the only way to resolve the conflict, and that all it needs was a signal from King Mohamed VI.
+In 2006, at an interview with the Moroccan weekly TelQuel, the supposed Khat al-Shahid leader, Mahjoub Salek, declared that negotiations were the only way to resolve the conflict, and that all it needed was a signal from King Mohamed VI.
 He further called on the Moroccan king Mohamed VI to open the doors of his palace to Sahrawis and listen to them in order to end the conflict.

 Following the interview, a communiqué explaining that Salek was not the spokesman of the movement signed "Coordination Commission of Khat al-Shahid" appeared on a blog website, declaring that the ideas he brought forth in the TelQuel interview did not represent Khat al-Shahid and that he had been expelled from the organization, having repeatedly broken its internal rules.
 The origin of the communiqué could not be verified.

-Mahjoub Salek (who resides outside of Algeria, mainly between Mauritania and Spain) continues to act as the spokesperson of the movement on different interviews, mostly on Moroccan media, reiterating his declarations in favor of the dialogue with Morocco and against the POLISARIO.
+Mahjoub Salek (who resides outside of Algeria, mainly between Mauritania and Spain) continues to act as the spokesperson of the movement in different interviews, mostly on Moroccan media, reiterating his declarations in favor of the dialogue with Morocco and against the POLISARIO.
 In 2011, Mahjoub Salek made a call to the Sahrawi refugees to boycott the XIII POLISARIO General Congress, inviting them to "express their solidarity with the "Libyan revolution" and their firm support to the NTC", criticized the absence of mentions to Libya's situation by the POLISARIO leadership, and reaffirming his support to the Moroccan autonomy plan.